Plague Inc.: Plague Inc. The Cure

+Plague Inc. Outbreak Mode

+On 24 November 2025, Ndemic Creations added another new game mode, named "Plague Inc. Outbreak Mode" which features gameplay similar to the base game, but have unique daily challenges where players must win with a pre-selected disease type, as well as being affected by modifiers that can grant both positive and negative gameplay effects.
+Players can also upgrade the strength of traits that can be evolved in future runs by winning daily challenges.
+While also originally released on the mobile version only, it was then brought to Evolved on PC as a free update on 15 December 2025.

 Reception

 Critical reception

-Plague Inc received "generally favorable" reviews according to review aggregator Metacritic, with an aggregated score of 80/100.
+Plague Inc received "generally favorable" reviews according to review aggregator website Metacritic, with an aggregated score of 80/100.
 Wired.com cited Plague Inc. as a notable independent developer success story as it "bucked the system by staying near the top of the charts in numerous countries for the entirety of its existence, pulling in millions in revenue while competing with the big players".
 It was #1 paid app for both iPhone and iPad in the U.S. for two weeks after launch.
 IGN said that "Killing billions has never been so fun".
 TouchArcade said that "Plague Inc. will snag your attention in all the right ways and keep it there".
 In December 2012, Plague Inc. was one of five games nominated for Best Strategy Game in IGN's Game of the Year 2012, both for mobile and for all platforms.
 It also won the 'Players Choice' award for best Mobile Strategy Game of 2012.
 Overall, Plague Inc. was the 15th most downloaded paid iPhone game of 2012 in the U.S. (and 18th on iPad).
 It was also the 76th highest-grossing game of 2012.
 In March 2013, the game went on to win multiple categories of the Pocket Gamer Awards, including Overall Game of the Year.
 It was the 5th most downloaded paid iPhone game in the US in 2013.